Publications

 - Hartley MK, Rogers WE, Siemann E. 2010.
 Comparisons of arthropod assemblages on an invasive and native trees: abundance, diversity and damage.
 Arthropod-Plant Interactions 4:237-245.

-- Huang, W, Siemann, E, Wheeler, WS, Zou, J, Carrillo, J, and Ding, J. 2010.
+- Huang, W, Siemann, E, Wheeler, GS, Zou, J, Carrillo, J, and Ding, J. 2010.
 Resource allocation to defence and growth are driven by different responses to generalist and specialist herbivory in an invasive plant.
-J Ecol 98:1157-1167.
+J Ecology 98:1157-1167.

 - Nijjer, S., W.E.
 Rogers, and E. Siemann.
 2010.
 Impacts of fertilization on mycorrhizal allocation and effectiveness in Western Gulf Coast grasslands.
 American Midland Naturalist.163: 124-133.